bitwarden/help/_articles/login-with-sso/configure-sso-oidc.md

 ## Step 3: Configuration

 From this point on, **implementation will vary provider-to-provider**.
-Jump to one of our specific **Implementation Guides** for help completing the Configuration process:
+Jump to one of our specific **Implementation Guides** for help completing the configuration process:

 |Provider|Guide|
 |--------|-----|